gsoft-inc/wl-squide/docs/getting-started/create-local-module.md

 >
 > To facilitate this transition, this shell also supports local modules that are loaded at build time.
 >
 > Both remote and local modules can be used within same application as this shell supports dual bootstrapping.
-For example, an application can be configured to load a few remote modules at runtime while also loading a few local modules at build time.
+For example, an application can be configured to load a few remote modules at runtime while also loading a few local modules.

 ## Install the packages